ericlau00/systems-level-programming/README.md

 OSI 7 Layer Model

 - Framework for understanding how networks work
+- At any given layer, you do not have to worry about the layers below or above
 - 7 Application
   - Most abstract layer (like a web browser, game, or email client).
   - This is the program that you are writing